nginx/agent/docs/proto/protos.md

 <a name="mpi-v1-CreateConnectionRequest"></a>

 ### CreateConnectionRequest
-The connection request is an intial handshake to establish a connection, sending NGINX Agent instance information
+The connection request is an initial handshake to establish a connection, sending NGINX Agent instance information

 | Field | Type | Label | Description |